PaulShand/CSE100-Logic-Design/README.md

 # Logic Design Projects - Verilog Code

-Welcome to my repository containing Verilog (.v) source files for various projects completed during my Introduction to Logic Design.
-These projects were originally developed using Vivado and programmed onto a Basys 3 FPGA board.
+Welcome to my repository, which contains Verilog (.v) source files for various interactive projects completed using a Basys 3 FPGA board and its I/O components.

 ## About This Repository

 This repository is dedicated to showcasing my Verilog coding skills and the practical applications of these skills in digital logic design.
-The focus is on the Verilog code itself, therefore, only the .v files are included here.
-Each project demonstrates different aspects of digital logic design, ranging from basic logic gates to more complex digital systems.
+Each project demonstrates different aspects of working with digital circuits, focusing primarily on the Verilog code.

 ## Project Overview

-Each project in this series focuses on a different aspect of digital logic design, progressively building on the concepts learned.
-Below is an overview of each project:
+Below is an overview of each project included in this repository, each highlighting a different aspect of digital logic design:

-### Full Adder
-- **Description**: An introductory project to familiarize with simple expression implementation.
-- **Key Learning**: Understanding basic digital logic operations.

-### Multiplexer
-- **Description**: Implementation of multiplexers using basic expressions.
-- **Objective**: Grasp the fundamental concept behind multiplexers in digital circuits.

-### Flip Flop
-- **Description**: A rudimentary implementation of a flip flop in a counter design.
-- **Application**: Demonstrates the use of flip flops for state retention and counting mechanisms.

 ### Reflex Game
-- **Description**: A comprehensive project that combines basic logic design and state machines to create an interactive reflex game.
+- **Description**: This project combines basic logic design with state machines to create an interactive reflex game.
+The game utilizes a counter displayed on a 7-segment display, with the goal being to press a button at precisely the right time.
-- **Features**: The game includes various states indicating win or lose outcomes and is interactable through the board.
+- **Features**: Includes multiple game states that indicate win or lose outcomes, interactively managed through the FPGA board's input.

 ### Turkey Counter
-- **Description**: A system using two laser sensors connected to the board to count turkeys passing through the lasers.
+- **Description**: A practical application using two laser sensors connected to the board to count turkeys as they pass through.
+The challenge lies in implementing logic to accurately count only when a turkey has completely passed from one end to the other.
-- **Implementation**: Focuses on sensor integration and counting logic.
+- **Implementation**: Focuses on integrating sensors and developing robust counting logic suitable for real-world applications.

 ### Flappy Bird
-- **Description**: A complex project that replicates the Flappy Bird game, utilizing a VGA connection to a monitor.
+- **Description**: A more complex project that replicates the popular Flappy Bird game using a VGA connection to display the game on a monitor.
-- **Technicalities**: Involves using arrays for x and y coordinates, implementing coloring logic for each pixel, and managing collision detection.
+- **Technicalities**: This project makes extensive use of arrays for managing x and y coordinates, applies coloring logic to each pixel, and includes collision detection to enhance gameplay.
-- **Control**: The game is controlled through inputs on the board.
+- **Control**: Controlled via inputs on the Basys 3 FPGA board, providing a tactile interaction with the game.

 ## Getting Started

-Prerequisites
+### Prerequisites
-- Xilinx Vivado (for code compilation and simulation)
+- **Xilinx Vivado**: Required for code compilation and simulation.
-- Basys 3 FPGA Board (for implementation, not required for code review)
+- **Basys 3 FPGA Board**: Necessary for implementing the projects, although not required for code review.

+## Contributing

+Contributions to this repository are welcome!
+Whether you have enhancements to the code, bug fixes, or suggestions, please feel free to open an issue or submit a pull request.

+## License

+This project is open-source and available under the [Insert License Name] license.

+## Contact

+For any questions or collaborations, please feel free to contact me at [Insert Your Email].

+Thank you for visiting my repository!